RaphaelTurtlePower/objc_ios_guides/Generating-NSAttributedString-from-HTML.md

 label.attributedText = attributedText;
 ```

 The snippet above assumes that you've declared the helper methods below.
 Use whatever CSS style you like to easily control the text styling.
-Unfortunately, its not well documented what subset of CSS is supported, but many simple styles are supported.
+Unfortunately, it's not well documented what subset of CSS is supported, but many simple styles are supported.

 ```
 - (NSString *)styledHTMLwithHTML:(NSString *)HTML {